jfogarty/latex-createspace-bookcover/README.md

 Just copy the contents to your directories and use as is.
 You will need a complete LaTeX environment, which includes `pdflatex`.
 I recommend TexLive 2016.

+If your cover includes a price in the barcode, then you must also have the `gs` (GhostScript) command available from the command line.

 I also use `TeXstudio` for interactive editing of the LaTeX files.
+I strongly recommend installing it.

 ## `texclean` Utility